jw120/movie-vote/README.md

 * TSC conversion

+  + Remove stateless components
-  + Finish actionCreators, remove actionTypes, use these action types everywhere
+  + DONE Finish actionCreators, remove actionTypes, use these action types everywhere
   + Apply same to state and props
   + Improve .d.ts files in myTypings
   + Restore conditional imports for Root and configureStore (and fix hot modules reloading in configure store)